Costs and benefits of authentication advice: Related Work

+Lampson \cite{lampson2009privacy} in 2009 said that ``The root cause of the problem is economics: we don’t know the costs either of getting security or of not having it'' ... ``To fix this we need to measure the cost of security, and especially the time users spend on it''.

+Usability with security has become a subject of interest in the last few years.
+It began in 1999 with the publication of Adams and Sasse's paper ``Users are not the enemy''~\cite{adams1999users}.
+They found that users employ workarounds for the security policies which do not align with their work procedures.
+Adams and Sasse emphasise that security systems must be designed with usability in mind, as otherwise mechanisms that might look secure on paper will fail in practice.

+In 2005, Cranor and Garfinkel published their book ``Security and Usability: Designing Secure Systems that People Can Use'' \cite{cranor2005security}.
+This book covered pinnacle topics in the usable security discussion.
+Of particular relevance to our work is the chapter ``Evaluating Authentication Mechanisms'' by Karen Renaud.
+In this chapter~\cite{renaud2005evaluating} and in the related paper~\cite{renaud2004quantifying}, Renaud quantified the quality of web authentication mechanisms.
+Uniquely at this time, Renaud took into account usability metrics.
+Renaud evaluated a selection of different authentication mechanisms with respect to accessibility, memorability, security and vulnerability.

 Authentication policies place a large burden on users and organizations \cite{inglesant2010true}.
 In the aptly titled paper ``The true cost of unusable password policies: password use in the wild'' Inglesant and Sasse \cite{inglesant2010true} find that users are generally concerned with maintaining security, but that while an organization or user may want to enforce strong security, if the time and monetary constraints are too high then it might not be feasible.
-Adams and Sasse \cite{adams1999users} find that low motivation and poor understanding of the threats lead users to circumvent password security policies.
 Beautement et al. find that bypassing security policies is a widely employed practice \cite{beautement2009compliance}.
 They introduce the idea of a compliance budget, which formalizes the understanding that users and organizations do not have unlimited capacity to follow new instructions and advice.

-Cormac Herley \cite{herley2009so} argues that a users' rejections of security advice is rational from an economic perspective.
+Herley~\cite{herley2009so} argues that a users' rejection of security advice is rational from an economic perspective.
 Herley quantifies the costs versus benefits for three specific authentication guidelines: password rules, phishing site identification advice and SSL certificate warnings.
-Braz et al. \cite{braz2007designing} propose a usability inspection method which can be used to compare the security problem to the usability criteria for online tasks such as; authenticate yourself, transfer funds or buy a concert ticket.
+Redmiles et al. show that when participants are explicitly aware of security risks and costs they will likely make a rational (utility optimal) security choice~\cite{redmiles2018dancing}.
+This provided evidence that if a user perceive the policy to be beneficial to them then they will be more likely to follow it.
+This suggests that we should write clear policies which emphasise a benefit that will counteract the costs users will be expected to bear.